Nadia-Usalko/Incident-Reports-Analysis_SQL/README.md

 ORDER BY Incident_Category
 ```

-+ Let's calculate percentage of reports by Guest Type: Stakeholder wants to make sure our VIP guests are not facing major issues:
++ Percentage of reports by Guest Type: Stakeholder wants to make sure our VIP guests are not facing major issues:

 ```
 SELECT Guest_Type, ROUND(count (*) *100.0/sum(count(*)) over(),2) AS 'Percent_from_Total_Incidents'